antiglory/trash-memory-reader/README.md

 # trash-memory-reader
-a PoC of memory trash sensetive data reader from other programs written in C
+a PoC of memory trash sensitive data reader from other programs written in C